eGax/arch-pkgbuild-trenchbroom/README.md

-The purpose of this is to enable Arch users to build the last official release of TrenchBroom 2023.1. since the current AUR version is broke, missing depends, etc.
+The purpose of this is to enable Arch users to build the past official release of TrenchBroom, version 2023.1.

 To build TB in your Arch distro of choice from a terminal :